 Some events for Halloween in Salem are expertly done, while you'll cringe at how cheesy others are - but hey, it's all in good fun!

-Salem Witch Museums: Which Ones Should YOu Visit on Halloween?
+Salem Witch Museums: Which Ones Should You Visit on Halloween?

 Here's a quick guide to several top witch museums and ghoulish attractions.
 As you'll quickly discover, most focus more on chills and thrills rather than historical facts - so go expecting to maybe learn a couple of things but mostly just have fun.